Fail-Safe/Orion-1P-Troubleshooting/README.md

    - http://localhost:8080/

 3. **Run the Automated Focus Test** (recommended):
-   - Click "Run Test (3 iterations)"
+   - Click "Extended Test (10 runs)"
-   - Copy the JSON results
+   - Wait for completion and click "Download JSON"
    - Test in multiple browsers for comparison

 4. **Record your results** using the template: